KenMwaura1/python-hacks/README.md

 # python-hacks
-Combination of scripts that are essential to know as a software developer
+Combination of python scripts that perform common tasks and I can refer to when am stuck.

+The scripts range from list comprehension, dict merging and string manipulation.